rachit-goyal1071/sanakalp/README.md

 Contributions are welcome!
 Please follow the contribution guidelines.

 ## Kotlin (Compose) Version

-The Kotlin version using Compose is available in a separate repository: `sankalp-help-compose`.
+The Kotlin version using Compose is available in a separate repository: `sankalp_user`.

 ## React Website